 The Institute conducts IBPS Clerk mock tests to enable aspirants to get an idea of the examination.
 They also conduct limited pre-examination training for candidates from weaker sections of society.

-For the detailed section-wise bank exam syllabus candidates can visit the linked article.
+Get the detailed section-wise bank exam syllabus at the linked article.

 Frequently Asked Questions on IBPS Clerk Exam